ismailkocdemir/sphere_gan/README.md

 ## Sphere Generative Adversarial Network Based on Geometric Moment Matching

-NOTE THAT THIS IMPLEMENTATION IS NOT COMPLETE AND GIVING INFERIOR RESULTS COMPARED TO THE ORIGINAL PAPER.
+Pytorch implementation of the paper Sphere Generative Adversarial Network Based on Geometric Moment Matching (http://cau.ac.kr/~jskwon/paper/SphereGAN_CVPR2019.pdf)

-Pytorch implementation of the paper Sphere Generative Adversarial Network Based on Geometric Moment Matching (Sung Woo Park and Junseok Kwon)
+Note: This implementation is not complete and gives inferior results compared to the original.

 ### Usage